myplaceonline/posixcube/README.md

           Example: cube_service start crond

       * cube_package
           Pass $@ to the package manager.
-Implicitly passes the the parameter to say yes to questions.
+Implicitly passes the parameter to say yes to questions.
+On Debian-based systems, use --force-confold
           Example: cube_package install python

       * cube_append_str